Hush (Buffy the Vampire Slayer): Reception

 When the episode was originally broadcast in the United States on December 14, 1999, it received a Nielsen rating of 4.1 and a share of 7, meaning that roughly 4.1 percent of all television-equipped households, and 7 percent of households watching television, were tuned in to the episode.
 The episode placed fifth in its timeslot and 93rd among broadcast television for the week of December 13–19, 1999.
 It was the most watched program on WB that night, and the second most watched program that week, trailing 7th Heaven.

 "Hush" was highly praised when it aired, not only for its riskiness in presenting viewers with extended silence, but for the frightening qualities of The Gentlemen.
 Robert Bianco from USA Today comments, "(i)n a medium in which producers tend to grow bored with their own creations, either trashing them or taking them in increasingly bizarre directions, Whedon continues to find new ways to make his fabulously entertaining series richer and more compelling.
 With or without words, he's a TV treasure."
-In the Ottawa Citizen, Chuck Barney writes, "I wondered if this enormously entertaining cult favourite would lose some starch once our favourite little slayer moved on to college.
+In the Racine Journal Times and Ottawa Citizen, Chuck Barney writes, "I wondered if this enormously entertaining cult favorite would lose some starch once our favorite little slayer moved on to college.
 But happily, it continues to win us over with the way it deftly bounces between the genres of comedy, horror and romance.
 The recent silent episode (Hush) was brilliant."
 Alan Sepinwall in The Star-Ledger calls it a "magnificently daring episode", explaining "(w)hat makes it particularly brave is that, even when Buffy has been failing to click dramatically this year, the show has still been able to get by on the witty dialogue, which is all but absent after the first few scenes.
 Whedon finds ways to get around that, with several cast members—particularly Anthony Head as the scholarly Giles and Alyson Hannigan as nervous witch Willow—proving to be wonderfully expressive silent comedians."